 high power rocket permit: means a permit granted under section 38 of the Act.

+incertitude: incertitude represents those uncertainties which are irreducible, either due to limitations of the models of the physics or the accuracy of data.

 impact probability: the probability of a space object or high power rocket, or debris, impacting on a location, area, facility or person.

 impact probability isopleth: a line on a map connecting places of equal impact probability.